 Yes, a bartender license (BASSET certification) is required in Chicago as it is part of the state of Illinois.
-The BASSET certification is necessary for anyone serving, selling, or handling alcoholic beverages within the city of Chicago.
+The BASSET certification is necessary for anyone serving, selling, or handling alcoholic beverages in Chicago.

 How often do I need to renew my bartending license in Illinois?

-In Illinois, the bartending license (BASSET certification) is valid for three years.
+The bartending license (BASSET certification) in Illinois is valid for three years.
 After three years, you must renew your license by completing a recertification course.
 The recertification course is shorter than the initial training and serves as a refresher to update your knowledge on responsible alcohol service practices.

 Can I work as a bartender without a bartending license in Illinois?